Sell My CompanySectorsHospitality & Leisure

 Hotel and Leisure Groups

-International hotel chains, leisure operators, and branded hospitality groups acquiring independent properties or small chains to expand geographic coverage or brand portfolio.
+International hotel chains, leisure operators, resort groups, venue operators, and branded hospitality groups acquiring independent properties, local chains, or specialist concepts to expand coverage, add capabilities, or secure attractive locations.

 Family Offices and Real Estate Investors